turbot/steampipe-docs/docs/reference/config-files/plugin.md

 }
 ```

-In a `connection` you may continue to use the current syntax for `plugin` argument - Steampipe will resolve the `connection` to the `plugin` as long as they resolve to the same plugin version:
+In a `connection` you may continue to use the current syntax for the `plugin` argument.
+Steampipe will resolve the `connection` to the `plugin` as long as they resolve to the same plugin version:

 ```hcl
 connection "aws" {